 They have a long lifespan and can live up to 25 years, sometimes longer in the wild.
 In captivity, they can live up to 45 years old.

 When do brown bears hibernate?

-Brown bears hibernate in the winter; during this time, food is not readily available.
+Grizzly bears hibernate in the winter; during this time, food is not readily available.
 To get ready for hibernation, they eat more during fall to store up body fat.

 During fall, they get their dens ready and usually enter their shelters in September to December and emerging around March to May.